 Get 'em checked!

-“Basically, Idaho is not good when it comes to getting their screenings,” Martin said.
+“Basically, Idaho is not good when it comes to getting their screenings,” Martin said in a previous interview on the North Idaho Now podcast.
 “We don’t like going to the doctor, but who does?
 But especially with breast cancer — Shoshone County is one of 10 counties in the state that has late-onset breast cancer.”

 That means the cancer appears later in life and tends to be more fatal, especially if regular, annual screenings are not done.

-In fact, the state of Idaho is ranked 51 out of 51 (including Washington, D.C.) when it comes to screening numbers, and then Shoshone County is among the bottom 10 in the state.
+In fact, the state of Idaho is ranked 51 out of 51 (including Washington, D.C.) when it comes to screening numbers, and then Shoshone is among the bottom 10 counties in the state.

-SMC Screening Saturday will be held on Oct.
-24, from 8 a.m. to 5 p.m. at the hospital in Kellogg.
+SMC Screening Saturday is Oct.
+16, from 8 a.m. to 4 p.m. at the hospital in Kellogg.